alexbraga/jdbc-delivery/README.md

 ## About

-<p align="justify">A simple application API to manage and track orders, to demonstrate Object-Relational Mapping without the use of frameworks.
+<p align="justify">A simple application API to manage and track orders, demonstrating Object-Relational Mapping without the use of frameworks.
 The process included the creation and instantiation of a PostgreSQL database.</p>

 ---